Choi Jin-sil: Grave and memorial park

-After her funeral, Choi was cremated and her ashes has buried at Gapsan Park Cemetery in Yangpyeong County, Gyeonggi Province.
+After her funeral, Choi was cremated and her ashes were buried at Gapsan Park Cemetery in Yangpyeong County, Gyeonggi Province.
 The gravesite was purchased by the Gangnam Joongang Baptist Church, which Choi attended during her lifetime.
 She was the first celebrity and church member to be buried in the cemetery.
 Her brother Choi Jin-young was buried beside her after he died in 2010.
 Memorial services are held at Gapsan Park every year on her death anniversary.
 After Choi was laid to rest here, it became so popular that there was a long waiting list of more than a month for a plot.
 Her heart-shaped tombstone reads, "The sweetheart of all!
 The lovely girl rests in this place." (만인의 연인! 사랑스러운 그녀 이 곳에 잠들다) along with an image of her.
 Around the tomb are autograph books and photos taken throughout her life and career.
 There is also a dedicated mailbox for fan letters.
 The large size of the burial vault makes the place feel more like a park than a graveyard.

 In the early days after the burial, the grave site is not as spacious as it is today.
 However, due to the large number of visitors, it became difficult to manage the cemetery, and security needed to be strengthened due to the theft of her urn that occurred in August 2009.
 At the request of fans, the area was expanded to almost thrice its original size which could accommodate 16 charnel houses, and amenities for visitors were erected, such as benches and a teepee with a drinking water fountain and a guest book.
 Her tomb was remodeled to its current form to coincide with the first anniversary of her death.